MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/access-control/aad.md

 It's capable of authenticating security principals or federating with other identity providers, such as Microsoft Active Directory.

-Azure AD allows application of various kinds, e.g., web application, Windows desktop application, and Universal and mobile applications to uniformly authenticate and use Azure Data Explorer services.
+Azure AD allows application of various kinds of applications uniformly authenticate and use Azure Data Explorer services.

 Azure AD supports several of authentication scenarios.
 If there's a user present during the authentication, one should authenticate the user to Azure AD using interactive authentication.
 In some cases, one wants a service to use Kusto even when no user is interactively present.
-In such cases, one should authenticate the application through the use of an application secret, as described in Azure AD Application Authentication.
+In such cases, one should authenticate the application by using an application secret or any other supported method, as described in Application Authentication section below.

 The following methods of authentication are supported by Azure Data Explorer, including through its .NET libraries: